wolvi-lataniere/morpheus-serial/doc/blog.md

 If we apply it to our use-case, we want to:

 1. Start our system at power-up,
-2. Connect to the internet,
+2. Connect to the Internet,
 3. Pull our data and update the display,
 4. Program a 1h sleep period,
 5. Go into deep sleep,